abbasmurshidm-collab/FocusFlowAi/QUICKSTART.md

 - Use **Command Prompt** for npm commands on Windows
 - Keep `.env.local` file secret (never commit it)
 - MongoDB free tier gives 0.5GB storage
-- Groq free tier has rate limits
+- Gemini free tier has generous quota
 - Deploy to Vercel for free hosting

 ---